 An X-ray is a diagnostic test that allows doctors to see the more dense structures inside of your body.
 They are most frequently used to see bones, but can also be used to see the heart, lungs, and digestive tract.
 X-rays use radiation, so they are generally not performed on women who are expecting.

-There is little preparation required for an X-ray.
-Please follow our general preparation instructions.
-Depending on the part of your body being examined, you may be asked to change into a gown once you arrive.
+- Depending on the part of your body being examined, you may be asked to change into a gown once you arrive.